henrikstengaard/vampire-boot/README.md

 This tutorial describes step by step how to run Vampire boot self install in an emulator or on real Amiga.

-Self install can be run in following ways:
+Vampire boot self install can be run in following ways:

-1. WinUAE: Start WinUAE using an A1200 configuration with Vampire boot HDF added in CD & Hard drives.
+1. WinUAE: Start WinUAE using an A600/A1200 configuration with Vampire boot HDF added in CD & Hard drives.
 2. Real Amiga: Write Vampire boot HDF to CF/SD card using Win32DiskImager and insert CF/SD card in Amiga internal IDE port.

 **1. Start Vampire boot self install**.